srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_14-iot-edge-device-in-restricted-network.md

 1. In the **Open Folder** dialog, navigate to the lab 14 **Starter** folder, click **ChildIoTDevice**, and then click **Select Folder**.

-    You should now see the project files listed in the Explorer pane.
+    You should now see the project files listed in the EXPLORER pane.

 1. In the Visual Studio Code **EXPLORER** pane, click **Program.cs**.